How to get from Tokyo to Hakone

 Hakone in Kanagawa Prefecture is an essential destination in the Kanto Region, an area rich in natural beauty and a renowned destination for art culture.
 It's easily accessible from Tokyo’s Shinjuku Station via the Odakyu Line.

-Odakyu Line Trains
+Odakyu Local Line train

 Reserve tickets for Tokyo to Hakone!